Code-Institute-Submissions/lockdown-kitchen-ms3/README.md

 ### All Recipes

-This page is a list of all recipes of the database.
+This page contains a search bar to help the user to find what are they exactly looking for, and a list of all recipes of the database.
 Recipes are stored in cards with this structure:

 - Recipe Image provided by an URL;